 Contact the California Wildfire Lawyers at Nadrich & Cohen

-Nadrich & Cohen has been representing California wildfire victims—including victims of the Dixie, Camp, and Zogg fires—for years and has the experience and expertise necessary to maximize your recovery in a potential Mosquito Fire lawsuit.
+Nadrich & Cohen has been representing California wildfire victims—including victims of the Dixie, Camp —for years and has the experience and expertise necessary to maximize your recovery in a potential Mosquito Fire lawsuit.